 This article has been written and reviewed for legal accuracy, clarity, and style by FindLaw’s team of legal writers and attorneys and in accordance with our editorial standards.

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 During the excitement of searching for a new home, the last thing on your mind is usually "what could go wrong with the internal structures of this house?"

 Particularly for homes in the south of the United States, such as Georgia, a termite infestation or old termite damage can destroy a great potential home.
-Give yourself peace of mind by hiring a pest control company to examine a potential home during the home inspection phase and give you a termite letter.
-Then you can choose to receive a "termite bond" from the company for future protection from termites.
+Give yourself peace of mind by hiring a pest control company to examine a potential home during the home inspection phase.
+After obtaining a termite inspection, you can choose to receive a "termite bond" from the company for future protection from termites.

 What Is a Termite Letter?